An object should be judged by whether it has a form consistent with its use.Bruno Munari - Artist

 Key to Pure volumes

-- Design timeless, primary volumes that can be clearly read and respond to their function.
+- Design timeless, primary volumes that can be clearly read and which respond to their function.

 - Any infrastructure or connecting elements should be visually differentiated from the main volume.